neuhai/StorySparkQA/README.md

 # StorySparkQA: A Dataset with External Commonsense Knowledge for Question and Answer Generation
-This repository contains the StorySparkQA dataset for our paper: StorySparkQA: A Dataset for Narrative Comprehension with External Commonsense Knowledge for Children Education.
+This repository contains the StorySparkQA dataset for our paper: [StorySparkQA: A Dataset for Narrative Comprehension with External Commonsense Knowledge for Children Education](https://arxiv.org/abs/2311.09756).
+This work is accepted at EMNLP 2024.

 The StorySparkQA dataset is constructed based on FairytaleQA, which contains CSV file of 278 fairytale stories from Project Gutenberg and a set of questions and answer pairs (QA-pairs) developed by educational experts based on an evidence-based theoretical framework.
 StorySparkQA focuses on expanding external common-sense knowledge associated with source story texts to expand young children's knowledge about real-life.